gskorupa/cricket-ex-prototyping-2/README.md

-# Fast prototyping: breaking up of the monilith
+# Fast prototyping: breaking up of the monolith
+The final source code will be commited within next few hours